 \textbf{4.} The main flaring variability can be explained through the processes in the non-stationary outflows (possibly by the radiation in shocks).
 The time-averaged total energy budget in the outflows, $2\times10^{33}$ erg/s, is sufficient for explaining the flares observed in different wavebands.

-\textbf{5.} The models predict that $20, 15$ or $28$ per cent of the disc matter accretes onto a star (in the above models, respectively), which is relatively high.
-The models can explain the low accretion luminosity of AE Aqr ($E_{\rm acc}\lesssim 10^{32}$ erg/s) through the process of matter accretion onto the stellar surface, if the efficiency of matter conversion to radiation is $\eta\approx 0.033, 0.076, 0.029$, respectively.
-The accretion rate onto the star is sensitive to the value of diffusivity at the disc-magnetosphere boundary.
-We accepted a high rate of diffusivity in our model.
-If the diffusivity is lower, then the accretion rate onto the star will be lower than that obtained in our model.
+\textbf{5.} The predicted accretion rate onto a star is higher than that obtained from the observations of accretion luminosity of AE Aqr ($E_{\rm acc}\lesssim 10^{32}$ erg/s).
+The relatively high accretion rate in our models can be explained by the high diffusivity at the disc-magnetosphere boundary, taken in our axisymmetric models.